-HVOSM—The Highway Vehicle Object Simulation Program (HVOSM) (136) is a very sophisticated and widely used vehicle handling model.
+HVOSM—The Highway Vehicle Object Simulation Program (HVOSM) (126) is a very sophis- ticated and widely used vehicle handling model.
 HVOSM incorporates an 11-degree of freedom (DOF) vehicle model with relatively sophisticated suspension and tire models.
-This program has been extensively validated against a wide variety of crash tests involving many different terrain configurations.
-The program has demonstrated validity for modeling vehicle traversals of ditches, driveways, and a variety of roadside slopes (127).
+This program has been extensively validated against a wide variety of crash tests involving many different terrain confi gurations.
+The program has demonstrated validity for modeling vehicle traversals of ditches, driveways, and a variety of roadside slopes.
+(117).
 HVOSM is especially suited for evaluation

 of roadway and roadside geometrics where vehicle stability is a primary concern.
-Although this program has also been used for simulating rigid barrier impacts (104), it has now been superseded by LS-DYNA.
+Although this program has also been used for simulating rigid barrier impacts (94), it has now been superseded by LS-DYNA.

-Barrier VII—The Barrier VII program (111) is a widely used model for simulating impacts with flexible barriers.
-This program incorporates a beam and column finite element model (FEM) of the
+Barrier VII—The Barrier VII program (101) is a widely used model for simulating impacts with fl exible barriers.
+This program incorporates a beam and column fi nite element model (FEM) of the

 barrier and a two-dimensional vehicle model.
-The FEM code incorporates both geometric and material nonlinearities as well as a number of specialized barrier elements including nonlinear springs and dashpots.
-Although the vehicle model incorporates relatively simple bilinear spring elements and is limited to three DOF, this program has been successfully validated for
+The FEM code incorporates both geometric and mate- rial nonlinearities as well as a number of specialized barrier elements including nonlinear springs and dashpots.
+Although the vehicle model incorporates relatively simple bilinear spring elements and is limited to three degrees of freedom (DOF), this program has been successfully validated for

-a wide variety of flexible barriers and a number of different vehicles.
+a wide variety of fl exible barriers and a number of different vehicles.
 The primary limitation of this program is that it cannot be used to predict vehicle stability.
 However, the program is especially suited for use as a tool for barrier design in predicting maximum loads on and strains in barrier components.
-Further, the program has proven useful for identification of critical impact locations as well as predicting vehicle snagging and pocketing (18, 137).
+Further, the program has proven useful for identifi cation of critical impact locations as well as predicting vehicle snagging and pocketing (16, 127).

-LS-DYNA—This program is a highly sophisticated, nonlinear finite element computer program (82).
+LS-DYNA—This program is a highly sophisticated, nonlinear fi nite element computer program (78).
 The program is commonly used to model vehicular impacts with virtually any roadside safety feature.
-Although this program has proven to be capable of accurately predicting the behavior of vehicles and roadside safety features during high-speed impacts, some significant limitations remain.
+Although this program has proven to be capable of accurately predicting the behavior of ve- hicles and roadside safety features during high-speed impacts, some signifi cant limitations remain.
 LS-DYNA’s primary limitations are related to failure of barrier and vehicle components.
 Finite element modeling of metal rupture has not progressed to the point that it can be reliably predicted.
 Dynamic rupture of metal components has proven to be very mesh dependent.
+A developer can

+Appendix D—Analytical and Experimental Tools | 207

-A developer can sometimes tune a particular model to fail at the appropriate time in a dynamic test, but even minor changes in the load orientation or model mesh configuration can destroy the program’s accuracy.
+sometimes tune a particular model to fail at the appropriate time in a dynamic test, but even minor changes in the load orientation or model mesh confi guration can destroy the program’s accuracy.
 As a result, LS-DYNA’s ability to accurately predict vehicle suspension failure or barrier component rupture is very limited.

-D1.4 Laboratory Dynamic Tests
+D1.4 LABORATORY DYNAMIC TESTS

-In addition to the full-scale crash test procedures presented elsewhere in this report, there are four types of dynamic test methods to evaluate and study safety features: gravitational pendulum, drop mass/dynamic test device, scale model, and bogie vehicle.
+In addition to full-scale crash test procedures presented elsewhere in this report, there are four types of dynamic test methods to evaluate and study safety features: gravitational pendulum, drop mass/dy- namic test device, scale model, and bogie vehicle.

-D1.5 Gravitational Pendulum
+D1.5 GRAVITATIONAL PENDULUM

-A pendulum facility is characterized by a striking mass that swings in a circular arc suspended by cables or by rigid arms from a main frame.
+A pendulum facility is characterized by a striking mass that swings in a circular arc suspend- ed by cables or by rigid arms from a main frame.
 The specimen is generally mounted in an upright manner.
 Mass velocity at impact is governed by the formula:

+Vi =

+2gh